--a --algorithm=name (default: sha1) Choose the algorithm to use for finding duplicate files.
+-a --algorithm=name (default: blake2b) Choose the algorithm to use for finding duplicate files.
 The algorithm can be either paranoid (byte-by-byte file comparison) or use one of several file hash algorithms to identify duplicates.
 The following well-known algorithms are available:

-spooky, city, murmur, xxhash, md5, sha1, sha256, sha512, farmhash.
+spooky, city, murmur, xxhash, md5, sha1, sha256, sha512, farmhash, sha3, sha3-256, sha3-384, sha3-512, blake2s, blake2b, blake2sp, blake2bp.

-The above are all 128 bit except sha1 (160 bit), sha256 and sha512.
 There are also some compound variations of the above functions:

-- bastard: 256bit, combining city, and murmur. - city256, city512, murmur256, murmur512: Use multiple 128-bit hashes with different seeds. - spooky32, spooky64: Faster version of spooky with less bits. - -p --paranoid/-P --less-paranoid(default) Increase or decrease the paranoia of rmlint's duplicate algorithm. - -p is equivalent to -algorithm=sha512 - -pp is equivalent to -algorithm=paranoid - -P is equivalent to -algorithm bastard - -PP is equivalent to -algorithm spooky - -v --loud/-v --quiet Increase or decrease the verbosity.
+- bastard: 256bit, combining city, and murmur. - city256, city512, murmur256, murmur512: Use multiple 128-bit hashes with different seeds. - spooky32, spooky64: Faster version of spooky with less bits. - -p --paranoid/-P --less-paranoid (default) Increase or decrease the paranoia of rmlint's duplicate algorithm.
+Use -pp if you want byte-by-byte comparison without any hashing. - -p is equivalent to -algorithm=sha512 - -pp is equivalent to -algorithm=paranoid - -P is equivalent to -algorithm bastard - -PP is equivalent to -algorithm spooky - -v --loud/-V --quiet Increase or decrease the verbosity.
 You can pass these options several times.
 This only affects rmlint's logging on stderr, but not the outputs defined with -o.
 Passing either option more than three times has no effect. - -g --progress/-G --no-progress(default) Convenience shortcut for -o progressbar -o summary -o sh:rmlint.sh -VVV.